 26 November 2013

-University of Newcastle Electrical Engineering graduate Kumaran Nathan's potential to become a leader in his field has been recognised with the awarding of a prestigious scholarship from The General Sir John Monash Foundation to support his postgraduate study at Oxford University.
+University of Newcastle Electrical Engineering graduate Kumaran Nathan's potential to become a leader in his field has been recognised with the awarding of a prestigious scholarship from The General Sir John Monash Foundation to support his postgraduate study at Cambridge University.

 Mr Nathan, who believes Australia has the capability to become a world leader in renewable technologies and smart grids, is one of 15 students who will receive a Monash scholarship at the Sydney Opera House, tonight, Tuesday 26 November.